-- Sunday Morning Catechesis at 8:15 a.m.
-(Catechumens through Adults)
+- Sunday Morning Catechesis after Divine Service (Catechumens through Adults)

-We gather regularly for instruction in the Word of God, not simply to learn knowledge about God, but that our faith in Jesus Christ might be strengthened, and that we might live by that faith in our lives.
+We gather regularly for instruction in the Word of God, not simply to learn knowledge about God, but that our faith in Jesus Christ might be strengthened and that we might live by that faith in our lives.
 We call this kind of teaching “catechesis.”
 Receiving our Lord’s teaching from the Holy Scriptures is a way of life for us, young and old alike, from the cradle to the grave.
 Our Lord is with us wherever His Word is faithfully taught and received.
 Jesus said: All authority has been given to Me in heaven and on earth.
 Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all things that I have commanded you; and lo, I am with you always, even to the end of the age” (Matthew 28:18-20).

 As we learn in the Table of Duties, the Apostle Paul insists upon “doctrine” as one of the most important duties of a bishop (1 Timothy 4:13, 16; 5:17; 2 Timothy 4:2).
 Doctrine is not naturally known but must be learned.
 The act of teaching is known in the church as “catechesis” and the knowledge imparted by teaching as “catechism.”
 The word katechesis means instruction by word of mouth, especially by questioning and answering.
 It is commonly used for instruction in the elements of religion, especially preparation for initiation into Christianity.